Infineon/optiga-trust-m-overview/docs/OPTIGA™ Trust M Solution Reference Manual.md

 ### Use Case: Generate Hash

-This use case diagram shows the way of generating the Hash for the given input data using OPTIGA™.
+This use case diagram shows the way of generating the Hash for the given input data using OPTIGA™ Trust M.

 **Pre-condition:**

-  - The OPTIGA™ is initialized.
+  - The OPTIGA™ Trust M is initialized.

 **Post-condition:**